 GENERAL PRINCIPLES OF PALLIATIVE CARE

-Olanzapine for prevention of nausea and vomiting induced by highly emetogenic chemotherapy regimens (August 2016)
+Thalidomide for delayed nausea and vomiting after highly emetogenic chemotherapy (November 2017)

 SELECTED END-STAGE CONDITIONS